Darshanptl7500/GPlaceAPI/README.md

 ##Contact

 GPlaceAPI is developed by [Darshan Patel](http://iosexception.com).
-Please [drop us an email](mailto:developer.ios89@gmail.com) to let me know you how you are using this library.
+Please [drop us an email](mailto:developer.ios89@gmail.com) to let me know you how you are using this library and anything related to this library.

 ##Contributing and notes

- - If you like the library, please consider giving it a Github star to let us know it.
+ - If you like this library, please consider giving it a Github star.

 Pull requests are very welcome expecting you follow few rules:

  - Document your changes in a code comments and Git commit message
- - Make sure your changes didn't cause any trouble using included example project, unit tests and if appropriate, implement unit tests and example code for your newly added functionality
+ - Please do make sure your changes don't trouble with any existing code

 ##Version history

 #### 1.0
- - First official public release
+ - First release

 ##License
 The MIT License (MIT)